dkjiayu/Vul/stack_overflow-DIR816A2-dir_setWanWifi.md

 The following is the result in gdb after sending POC:

-Firstly, execute sprintf to write parameter A to v25, corresponding to the circled part in IDA:
+Firstly, execute sprintf to write parameter wizardstep4\_ssid\_5 to v25, corresponding to the circled part in IDA:

 ![image.png](https://github.com/dkjiayu/Vul/blob/main/Pic/9.jpg?raw=true)